united-neux/CAD_to_OpenMC/README.md

 You may of course replace conda with [mamba/micromamba](https://mamba.readthedocs.io/en/latest/), should you prefer to do so.
 In many cases conda and mamba are already configured by default to use the conda-forge channel.
 If that is the case you may omit "-c conda-forge".

 ## Verifying your installation
 Should you wish to do so - you may verify your installation of CAD_to_OpenMC by running the script `self_contained_test.py`-script located in the tests directory.
 This writes a step-file, converts it to triangles, and checks that the created triangles have vertices as expected.
+N.b. the last check requires that the library ```h5py``` is installed.
+If not, the vertex-check is skipped (The entire round trip from ```.step``` to ```.h5m``` is done however).

 # Known problems
 - At present the parallel meshing option is buggy - it is therefore highly recommended to set the mesher to only use 1 thread.
 The team is working on a solution for this.
 See issue [#80](https://github.com/openmsr/CAD_to_OpenMC/issues/80)